-The SITES software is a descendent of the DAMS2 program, a full-featured rainfall-runoff routing program developed for watershed dam design and analysis.
-In developing the SITES software, DAMS2 was recoded and the auxiliary (emergency) spillway analysis portion of the program was expanded to include technology developed for spillway performance evaluation through the joint efforts of the Agricultural Research Service (ARS) and the NRCS.
-The Integrated Development Environment (IDE) for the SITES software was developed cooperatively by NRCS, ARS, and Kansas State University.
+The SITES software is a descendent of the DAMS2 program, a rainfall-runoff routing program developed for watershed dam design and analysis.
+SITES includes auxiliary spillway performance evaluation through the joint efforts of the Agricultural Research Service (ARS) and the NRCS.
+The Integrated Development Environment (IDE) for SITES was developed cooperatively by NRCS, ARS, and Kansas State University.
 The SITES computer program can be used for both TR-60 watershed dams and 378 CO-01 dams.

-SITES models erosion in earthen and vegetated auxiliary spillways of dams.
-The three-phase erosion model that SITES uses was jointly developed by the Agricultural Research Service (ARS) and the NRCS.
+SITES also models erosion in earthen and vegetated auxiliary spillways.
+The three-phase erosion model was jointly developed by the Agricultural Research Service (ARS) and the NRCS.

 1) Phase one of the erosion or failure process is failure of the vegetal cover and

 the development of concentrated flow.